When an employee has a flexible working arrangement, the lines can become blurred for expenses payments.

 The quantity and specifics of home office expenses you are required – or obliged – to pay will often depend on the circumstances of the work and the home office situation.
 Here’s what you can do as an employer to establish some boundaries:

 Determine what costs are incurred through the obligations of their work and whether these costs are necessary to perform the work.
-Inland Revenue has a set of working from home determinations, which can be seen here.
+Inland Revenue has a set of working from home determinations.
 There is a useful flow chart on this document which can help to determine which and how much expenses should be paid.

 Once you have some answers around these specifics, create a plan.
 This should include which expenses will be covered, whether they will be one-off or continual, and contributed each pay cycle or reimbursed when required.